Barringer Foreman Bridge reopens after structural damage caused closure in December 2023

 BATON ROUGE - The Barringer Foreman Bridge reopened Wednesday two months ahead of schedule, according to the Mayor-President's office.

 The bridge was closed in December 2023 due to structural damage.
-At the time, Director of Transportation and Drainage for the EBR City-Parish Fred Raiford said he did not know if the damage was caused by debris from trees or a barge.
+Director of Transportation and Drainage for the EBR City-Parish Fred Raiford said the damage happened during inclement weather when debris hit a piling under the center of the bridge.

+Raiford added, the Army Corps of Engineers was conducting clearing and snagging operations and did not pick up all of the debris.
+When water levels were high during the storm, that's when the bridge was damaged.

 "We were trying to make sure we had the bridge open, particularly before Christmas.
 That was the goal and objective and as it turns out, it worked in our favor," Raiford said.